Tegar

-Tegar, also known as Kyagar, is a high-altitude village in the Leh district of Ladakh, India.
-It is located in the Nubra tehsil, in the Nubra Valley.
+Tegar, also known as Kyagar, is a high-altitude village in the Nubra district of Ladakh, India.
+It is located in the Sumoor tehsil, in the Nubra Valley.

 Buddhism in Tegar

 Tegar is a Buddhist village on the fringes of the Tibetan Cultural Area.

 There are two sects of Buddhists living in the village.
 Each sect has a specific affiliation to the nearby monasteries of the sect.
 One set of villagers belong to the Gelukpa Order or Yellow Hat Sect of Buddhists, and they are under the religious patronage of the Samtsaling Monastery, which is 3 km away from the village.
 The second set of people, from a hamlet of the village, belong to the Diskit Gompa, the oldest and the largest monastery.
 Both monasteries own land in the village, which are given on tenement to the villagers for raising agricultural crops.
 Every month, the Lapsang ritual is observed by the villagers, which is presided by the monks deputed by the particular Order of the monastery.
 The villagers also attend the monastery of their affiliation on all festival events.
 In addition to the monasteries, there are two Manekhangs or temples, one of each sect, in the village.
 A monk is appointed as a priest for each of these temples and they are drawn from the monasteries of the same Order.